 The existence of a config.status file may be familiar to those who have worked with Autoconf before.
-However, Mozilla's config.status is different from almost any other config.status you've ever seen: it's written in Python!
-Instead of having our configure script produce a shell script, we have it generating Python.
+However, Mozilla's config.status is different from many other config.status files, as it's written in Python!
+Instead of our configure script producing a shell script, it generates a Python script.

 Python 2 is prevalent in a Mozilla build system.
-If we need to write code for the build system, we do it in Python 2 instead of editing a Makefile or such.
+If we need to write code for the build system, we do it in Python 2 instead of editing a makefile.

 - data structures representing the output of configure and